openstack/openstack-manuals/doc/config-reference/source/policy-json-file.rst

 The exclamation mark stands for "never" or "nobody", which effectively disables the Compute API "shelve an instance".

-Many APIs can only be called by admin users.
+Many APIs can only be called by administrators.
 This can be expressed by the rule ``"role:admin"``.
 The following policy ensures that only administrators can create new users in the Identity database: